Sales & Network

 For the far majority of contractors this is not going to be something that applies to you but if you earn under £50,000 a year, don’t take dividends out of your company, completed a self assessment tax return for 2018/2019 then you could be eligible for support.

 You could be eligible to receive up to 80% of your monthly self-employed income up to a maximum cap of £2,500.
 This is based on the last 3 years of your annual profits.
-Read More
+More information is available on Gov.uk's resource.

 3 Month Mortgage Break

-You could be eligible for a 3 month mortgage repayment holiday.
+You could be eligible for a three-month mortgage repayment holiday.
 You will have to talk to your mortgage provider directly to claim this.

 Business Bounce Back Loan